gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 WebGL can try to use that hint to optimize certain things. `gl.STATIC_DRAW` tells WebGL we are not likely to change this data much.

-Now that we've put data in the a buffer we need to tell the attribute how to get data out of it.
+Now that we've put data in a buffer we need to tell the attribute how to get data out of it.
 First we need to create a collection of attribute state called a Vertex Array Object.

     var vao = gl.createVertexArray();